earthcubearchitecture-project418/p418Docs/publishing.md

 ## Deconstruction

-The main elements are
+The basic units to deal with are

-1. Generation of the JSON-LD following schema.org patterns
+1. [schema.org/Dataset](http://schema.org/Dataset) to get an idea of the base properties available for description.
+Also reference the [Google Developers Guide for schema.org/Dataset](https://developers.google.com/search/docs/data-types/datasets).
-1. Placing that JSON-LD into a script tag in the HEAD element of your landing pages
+1. [JSON-LD](https://json-ld.org/) as the JSON seralization format for this information
-1. generation of a sitemap pointing to these resources
+1. Web publishing workflow to get this JSON-LD into your landing pages and generate a sitemap

 ## Selection